Davidevlops/JS-DSA/Data-structures-graphs.md

 In discussing graphs, it's important to note that there are different types of graphs:

-- **Directed Graph:** A directed graph, also known as a digraph, is a type of graph in which edges have a direction associated with them.
-Unlike undirected graphs, where edges represent symmetric relationships between nodes, directed graphs depict asymmetric relationships by indicating a specific direction of connection between nodes.
+- **Directed Graph:** A directed graph, also known as a digraph, is a type of graph where edges have a direction associated with them, indicating a specific direction of connection between nodes.
+Directed graphs depict asymmetric relationships by indicating a specific direction of connection between nodes.

 - **Undirected Graph:** An undirected graph is a type of graph in which edges do not have a direction associated with them.
 Undirected graphs depict symmetric relationships by indicating that the relationship between two nodes is bidirectional.

 - **Weighted Graph:** A weighted graph is a type of graph in which each edge has an associated numerical value called a weight or a cost.
 These weights represent quantitative measures of the relationships between pairs of nodes in the graph.
-Unlike unweighted graphs, where edges have no associated numerical values, weighted graphs provide additional information about the strength, distance, or any other relevant metric of the connections between nodes.
+Weighted graphs provide additional information about the strength, distance, or any other relevant metric of the connections between nodes.

 - **Unweighted Graph:** An unweighted graph is a type of graph in which edges do not have any associated numerical value or weight.
-Unlike weighted graphs, where edges have numerical values representing costs, distances, or other quantitative measures, unweighted graphs simply indicate the presence or absence of connections between pairs of nodes without considering any specific weight or cost associated with those connections.
+Unweighted graphs simply indicate the presence or absence of connections between pairs of nodes without considering any specific weight or cost associated with those connections.

 - **Cyclic Graph:** A cyclic graph is a type of graph that contains at least one cycle, which is a closed path in the graph where the starting node and ending node are the same.
 In other words, a cyclic graph is a graph that has a sequence of edges that forms a loop, allowing traversal from a node back to itself by following the edges of the cycle.